Liberal candidate Janet Protasiewicz wins Wisconsin Supreme Court race

 The election will have clear consequences for a host of issues in the state, including a contested 1849 abortion ban that offers very limited exceptions, redistricting and even possible challenges to the 2024 election results.

-One analysis of spending in the race by WisPolitics.com has suggested that over $45 million has been spent in the race in total.
+One analysis of the race by WisPolitics.com has suggested that more than $45 million has been spent in total.

 At the same time, the candidates’ endorsements have neatly fallen along ideological lines, with anti-abortion rights groups supporting Kelly while abortion rights groups are backing Protasiewicz.